motorox/HTML5Starter/README.md

 HTML5Starter
 ============

-HTML5 starteer project with all the dependencies.
+HTML5 starter project with all the dependencies.